Join Tech Prescient at Dine with AlphaSec III | 17 April 2026, Mumbai.

 An advanced ILM platform mitigates this by applying automation and governing rules.
 It keeps track of every change in access, has those tied to business justification, and builds in time limits or review cycles.
 In other words, temporary access expires automatically, unless assessed or renewed.
 These checks are essential within a healthy user lifecycle management structure and must support Joiner-Mover-Leaver workflows.

 De-provisioning is likely the most important and least acknowledged step in the identity lifecycle.
-When an employee leaves a company, or a contractor finishes a project, you must revoke access immediately.
-Delays in de-provisioning generally lead to orphaned accounts and profiles, which are not utilized, but stolen by your hacker friends.
+When an employee leaves a company or a contractor finishes a project, you must revoke access immediately.
+Delays in de-provisioning generally lead to orphaned accounts and profiles that often become prime targets for attackers once left unmanaged.

 Identity lifecycle management (ILM) platforms are closely connected to HRMS and ticketing systems.
-Most ILM platforms can notify and observe termination events in real time.
-In the event of a termination, the ILM triggers an action to start a comprehensive deactivation program that includes all SaaS, on-prem, and cloud platforms that the user has been associated with.
-This allows organizations to improve their security posture and also account for licensing and compliance hygiene, reinforcing the full identity and access management lifecycle.
+Most ILM platforms can detect termination events in real time and automatically trigger comprehensive deactivation across SaaS, on-prem, and cloud systems.
+This improves security posture while supporting licensing accuracy and compliance hygiene across the identity and access management lifecycle.

 Essential Identity Lifecycle Management Tools